Security

 The keypair serves two purposes:

-• Identity — the public key’s fingerprint uniquely identifies this machine to peers.
+• Identity — the certificate fingerprint uniquely identifies this machine to peers.

-• Signing — handshake messages are signed to prove identity during pairing.
+• Signing — peer requests are signed to prove they came from the paired identity.

 Trust Model: TOFU